Business News: Watchbox Takes Majority Stake in De Bethune [Updated]Becoming a player in independent watchmaking.

 The deal closed on August 31, according to Patrik Hoffmann, the former chief executive of Ulysse Nardin who’s now the head of Watchbox Switzerland.
 According to Mr Hoffmann, De Bethune now has just four shareholders, down from a dozen or so previously, with Watchbox holding the largest stake.

-While Watchbox now has board representation, its investment is largely passive.
+While Watchbox now has board representation, its investment is largely passive says Mr Hoffmann.
 Both of De Bethune’s key men will remain in their equity stakes as well as management roles: Pierre Jacques as chief executive and cofounder Denis Flageollet as its technical and watchmaking head.

-There will be no change in terms of De Bethune’s products according to Mr Hoffmann.
-“Denis sees the brand DNA so clearly,” says Mr Hoffmann, “So it would be a big mistake to change that… [since] few brands have the same clearly-defined DNA.”
+And Mr Hoffmann adds will be no change in terms of De Bethune’s products.
+“Denis sees the brand DNA so clearly,” continues Mr Hoffmann, “So it would be a big mistake to change that… [since] few brands have the same clearly-defined DNA.”

 The road from 2002